Panda88CO/udi-Blink/README.md

 # Still to be done
+I only have 3 camera types - Mini, doorbell and Outdoot (new) - I do not know the older camera's name.
+If you have those please enable debug and click update camera and provide log file and I can update this

 Plan is to add ability to send pictures of emails taken - Hopefully using the ISY/IoP email server.

-May look at adding ability to take a video (not only picture) I only have 3 camera types - Mini, doorbell and Outdoot (new) - I do not know the older camera's name.
-If you have those please enable debug and click update camera and provide log file and I can update this
+May look at adding ability to take a video (not only pictures)